A New Take on Urban Power Grids

 At a glance

-- Highly compact design thanks to vertical connections for up to 3 cables
+- Highly compact design thanks to vertical connections for up to three cables

-- Flexible and easy to install thanks to plug connections that don’t need oiling
+- Flexible and easy to install thanks to plug connections that do not need oiling

 - Three separate type approvals (IEC 60840, IEC 62271-203, IEC 60137)